tthmok/599.90/project.md

 | Project Part 1: Proposal                        |  20  |
 | Project Part 2: Progress Report and Critique    |  40  |
 | Project Part 3: Final Report                    |  40  |

-## Clients

-Your project will be defined (at least in the early stages) by clients.
-These are companies or organizations that would like to have a mixed reality application designed and built.

-Because you are not the "customer" of this application, you will want to meet with your client on a regular basis to ensure that you are designing something that meets their expectations.
-The goal is quality over quantity.
-A reasonable rule of thumb is to meet with your client at least once every two weeks or so to describe progress, ask questions, etc.

 ## Part 0: Mini-Proposal